Here is how we put together an Onward theme family movie night for our kids with themed outfits, activities, Onward inspired food, and more!

 It was also not the least bit scary.
 The one battle sort of scene was actually one of the funniest scenes too and the audience never feels any sort of true fear or danger for the characters.

-It does pull at the emotions a bit and really focuses on the sibling bond…in some ways it’s a brother version of Frozen.
+It does pull at the emotions a bit and the theme of Onward really focuses on the sibling bond… in some ways it’s a brother version of Frozen.

 Elsa and Anna have a beautiful story of their sister bond and Onward is the brotherly version.